-Clinical Evaluation and Grading.
+Clinical Evaluation and Grading

 Clinical evaluation is based on demonstrated proficiency of terminal competencies and laboratory outcomes listed above (See also, Terminal Competencies, pp 6 and Laboratory Outcomes and Grading, pp 24).
 Student evaluation includes both self-assessment as well as instructor evaluation of the student's performance, conducted in both conference and in writing on an ongoing informal basis.
-NUA 170 and 171 clinical are pass/fail courses graded as satisfactory or unsatisfactory.
+NUA 1070 and 1071 clinical are pass/fail courses graded as satisfactory or unsatisfactory.
 As such, any student exhibiting insufficient or problematic care performance will be counseled by their clinical instructor on how to improve.
 However, an unsatisfactory grade may be administered without notice if there is an egregious shortcoming in performance that could put patients or other staff in danger.

 Terminal competencies and laboratory outcomes are evaluated using the Clinical Skills Checklist and Terminal Competency evaluation form in combination with the Cardex-Journaling assignment.
 Bold skills on the Clinical Skills Checklist must be completed by the end of the clinical experience with the greatest degree of competency allotted based on the clinical experience.
 Terminal competencies are graded based on the criteria listed in Evaluation and Grading (See also Evaluation and Grading, pp 23).
-Students must exhibit a minimum of #3 Meets the Standard in 4/7 Terminal Competencies and have no less than a #2 in all seven Terminal Competencies in order to earn a passing grade for NUA 170.
-Any student with a #2 in any Terminal Competency at the of NUA 170 needs a documented improvement plan.
-Students must exhibit no less than a #3 Meets the Standard in all seven Terminal Competencies in order to earn a passing grade for NUA 171.
+Any student with a #1 in any Terminal Competency at the of NUA 1070 needs a documented improvement plan.
+Students must exhibit no less than a #3 Meets the Standard in all seven Terminal Competencies in order to earn a passing grade for NUA 1071.
 The Cardex-Journaling assignment will be used to assist the clinical instructor in grading terminal competencies.
 Instructors will score this assignment on a continual basis, any student scoring 0-7 will fail the assignment and will be expected to redo the assignment in addition to the cardex-journal assignment they are working on for that day.
-Any student with a failing grade on the cardex-journaling assignment at the end of the 171 rotation will fail the course.
+Any student with a failing grade on the cardex-journaling assignment at the end of the 1071 rotation will fail the course.